-The existing toilet seat is removed and seat and the clipper seat is placed over the rim of the toilet bowl.
+The existing toilet seat is removed, and the clipper seat is placed over the rim of the toilet bowl.

-The seta has an inside edge which drops a way into the bowl and 4 clips on the outside which are pushed in to squeeze against the toilet bowl on the outside.
+The seat has an inside edge which drops a way into the bowl, and 4 clips on the outside which are pushed in to squeeze against the toilet bowl on the outside.